|Nutrition Facts (per serving)|

-Many cultures have their own unique recipes for bread.
-This Puerto Rican water bread (pan de agua) is similar to French or Italian bread because it's made from the same basic ingredients, but the baking process is different.
-The dough is placed in a cold oven and is set above a pan of boiling water.
-The bread continues to rise as the oven heats, causing the crust to become deliciously thin and crisp.
+Similar to French or Italian bread, pan de agua is made from the same basic ingredients, but the baking process is different.
+Have you heard of placing a loaf of bread in a cold oven?
+Well, this might be the first time you do it, but it won't be the last.
+The proofed dough is placed in a cold oven and is set above a pan of boiling water.
+The bread continues to rise as the oven heats up, causing the crust to become deliciously thin and crisp.